Vietnam.vn - Nền tảng quảng bá Việt Nam

 Last year was a really difficult time for his family.
 His wife's company had to cut orders, in addition to working 8 hours a day without overtime, his wife also had to take Saturday and Sunday off.
 His salary was only 7 million VND.
 The couple's monthly income was only 12 million VND.

-Meanwhile, each month's rent costs 3 million VND, the two children's schooling costs 5 million VND, and the family's frugal food budget is also not less than 3 million VND.
+Meanwhile, each month the rent costs 3 million VND, the two children's schooling costs 5 million VND, and the family's frugal food budget is not less than 3 million VND.

 "11 million VND is the fixed amount my family has to spend every month.
 My husband and I work hard, and we spend all our monthly salary.
-It's been a long time since my family went out to eat and had a proper meal," Cong said.
+It's been a long time since my family went out to eat and had a proper meal," said Mr. Cong.

 The man said that in the years before the Covid-19 pandemic, the couple's work was favorable because they could work overtime and had Tet bonuses.
-Therefore, at the end of the year, the family was always eager to go home to celebrate Tet with their parents and grandparents.
+As a result, at the end of the year, the family was always eager to go home to celebrate Tet with their parents and grandparents.

 This year, with no money left to spend, his family had to stay in Ho Chi Minh City waiting for work.
-"My parents are old, I also want to go back to my hometown to visit them, but I can't bear to go back alone, leaving my wife and children in the city, and if the whole family goes back together, the money won't be enough," the father of two shared.
+"My parents are old, I also want to go back to my hometown to visit them, but I can't bear to go back alone, leaving my wife and children in the city, and if the whole family goes back together, we won't be able to afford it," the father of two shared.

 "Only workers can truly understand and feel the economic difficulties in the current period," said Mr. Cong.

-Deep in alley 22 Tan Thoi Nhat 8, Tan Thoi Nhat ward (district 12) is a 20m2 rented room of 7 family members of Mr. Vo Van Nguyen (64 years old, from An Giang ).
+Located deep in alley 22 Tan Thoi Nhat 8, Tan Thoi Nhat ward (district 12) is a 20m2 rented room of 7 members of Mr. Vo Van Nguyen's family (64 years old, from An Giang ).
 He and his wife currently live with their two daughters, two sons-in-law and grandchildren.

 Mr. Nguyen’s extended family did not return home for Tet this year because of the hardships of work throughout the year.
-He works as a construction worker but has a heart condition and has been unemployed for several months.
-Meanwhile, his wife is also sick and has to stay home.
+He works as a construction worker but has heart disease and has been unemployed for several months.
+Meanwhile, his wife is also sick and has to stay at home.
 The family’s finances depend on their two daughters and their husbands.

 Công nhân ở lại TPHCM đón Tết: Năm nay vừa đủ ăn là mừng rồi - 2

-Mr. Nguyen slices onions for his daughter to prepare fish sauce and make Tet dishes in the rented room (Photo: An Huy).
+Mr. Nguyen slices onions for his daughter to prepare fish sauce and make Tet dishes in his rented room (Photo: An Huy).

 This year the company has no orders, his daughter and her husband are working at a moderate pace, without overtime, so their income is just enough to cover expenses.
 It has been 4 years since his family has returned home for Tet, even though their home is only 250km from Ho Chi Minh City.

-His family celebrated Tet like every other day, living normally.
+His family celebrated Tet like any other day, living normally.
 He and his wife did not buy any new clothes.

-"This year, so many workers lost their jobs, so many people have returned home.
-I'm glad that my children still have jobs.
-My family has enough to eat and is healthy, so where is the money to return home for Tet?", Mr. Nguyen said.
+"This year, so many workers lost their jobs that many people returned to their hometowns.
+I'm glad my children still have jobs.
+I'm happy that my family has enough to eat and is healthy.
+Where would we get the money to return home for Tet?"
+Mr. Nguyen said.

 Mr. Tan works as a porter and his wife is a garment worker.
 They earn about 11 million VND per month, just enough to get by.

-Mr. Tan said that this year the company is having difficulties, so the jobs of both of them are also unstable.
-Like his porter job, he only works when the company has goods, otherwise he has to stay home.
+Mr. Tan said that this year the company is having a hard time, so the jobs of both of them are also unstable.
+Like his job as a porter, he only works when the company has goods, otherwise he has to stay home.

 A few years ago, his wife often worked overtime until late at night, earning nearly 10 million VND per month.
 This year, she has worked overtime less than 10 times, so her basic salary is only over 5 million VND.